A Busy Moms Guide | How to be a Healthy Mom in 2020

 - Relax, you’re not perfect.
 It’s okay, you’re good, they are good., Some days they will be crying, some days you will be crying, some days everyone will be crying.
 Other days there will be yelling, and so on and so forth.
 Teach your children how do handle emotions, and care for your own emotions even if that means you need to put yourself in time out.

 Parenting is tough.
 The 1940s wife who stayed at home with her full-time housewife role in a lot of ways had her wits about her.
 The superwomen to whom we have become today are nothing short of walking miracles, and I encourage you all to pat yourselves on the back to be managing two full time plus jobs.
 It truly is awesome for you to keep the dream alive.
 Just remember in the whole process, don’t lose yourself, remember to be kind and to love yourself like I love you and even more.
 Everything you need to get done will get done in the perfect timing, just breath.
+Now that you know how to be a healthy mom in 2020 while managing your busy schedule go out their, make a plan, and remember to give yourself a breather.

 *All information contained in this blog post is intended for informational and educational purposes only, and is neither intended nor suited to be a replacement or substitute for professional medical treatment nor for professional medical advice relative to a specific medical question or condition.